audhuang/meta-jgi/README.md

 using the JGI database for metagenomic analysis

+(requires list of projects 'genome-projects.csv' in directory ../files/)

 python download-files.py
   - asks for JGI login user and password
   - downloads metagenomic projects from JGI database into directory ../files/